easycoder/rbr/roombyroom/Controller/home/orangepi/firmware/XR/doc/README.md

     import unconfigured
     unconfigured.run()
 ```
 The operating mode is determined by a couple of files in the device flash.
 The file `config.json` contains information specific to this device.
-If this file does not exist the device is unconfigured; if it exists then the device is considered to be configured and ready to run.
-In the latter case, the file `update` is checked; if it exists the device enters update mode, which I’ll cover last.
+If this file does not exist the device is unconfigured; if it does exist then the device is considered to be configured and ready to run.
+In the latter case, the file `update` is checked; if this exists the device enters update mode, which I’ll cover last.

 [Unconfigured mode](unconfigured.md)